lolilo/VisuaLisPy/README.md

 ####Syntactic Analysis
 ------------------
-For a parser, PLY intakes parsing methods whose identifiers begin with "p\_" followed by a name representing the particular target parsed item.
+To generate a parser, PLY intakes parsing methods whose identifiers begin with "p\_" followed by a name representing the particular target parsed item.
 We establish [precedence rules](https://github.com/lolilo/lispy_web/blob/master/js_parser/js_parser.py#L93) to ensure certain methods are prioritized -- for example, multiplication is applied before addition in the expression 8 + 9 * 3.

 Abstract Syntax Tree (AST) Visualization